Credits: Toy Plastic Chicken, The Dubai Papers, The Constant K Determines the Ultimate Fate of the Universe,

-Paul Black is a Glasgow-based writer, director and performer, infamous for his viral comedy videos.
-Paul set-up production company Pity Party alongside Mark Black and Carlin Mille, through which the trio have produced short-form comedy content that has gained millions of views on Facebook, Twitter and YouTube.
+Paul is a Glasgow-based writer, director and performer, known for his viral comedy videos.
+Paul set-up production company Pity Party alongside Mark Black and Carlin Miller, through which the trio have produced short-form comedy content that has gained millions of views on Facebook, Twitter and YouTube.

 Credits: How to Fix a Broken Wing, Rocket Post!, The Island, Stowaway, 2401 Objects, Tin Forest South West Glasgow, Tin Forest, Leaving Planet Earth, A Perfect Child, Rapunzel,